typedb/typedb-docs/0001-typedb/02-dev/06-match.md

 - The variable is followed by a comma-separated list of **properties** (`P1`, `P2`, `P3`) describing the concepts the variable refers to.
 Here we can see that all the concepts that variable `$p` refers to, must be of type `person`.
-  The matched instances are expected to own an attribute of type `name` with the value of `"Bob"`.
-Additionally, we require the concepts to own an attribute of type `phone-number` with any value.
-We signal that we want to fetch the owned `phone-number`s as well by defining an extra `$phone` variable.
+  The matched instances are expected to own an attribute of type `name` with the value of `"Masako Holley"`.
+  Additionally, we require the concepts to own an attribute of type `email` with any value.
+We signal that we want to fetch the owned `email`s as well by defining an extra `$email` variable.
 Consequently, after performing a match on this statement, we should obtain pairs of concepts that satisfy our statement.

 - We mark the end of the statement with a semi-colon `;`.